Hydreon/Steadfast2/README.md

 2) Next, you need to run the PocketMine installer then follow the instructions provide in the installer.

-3) Then you need to navigate to your user's documents file, and delete PocketMine-MP.phar.
+3) Then you need to navigate to your user's documents file, and delete PocketMine-MP.phar

 4) Finally, you need to move Steadfast2.phar into the directory above and run start.cmd.